paroliav/WeatherFollower/README.md

 ## Project Specifications

-This projects connects to the Open Weather REST APIs to check weather for next Thursday
+This project connects to the Open Weather REST APIs to check weather for next Thursday
 - Contains a single test file ```FollowerTest.java``` which is located inside the ```test``` folder

 ## Setup for the project